bofh69/nfc2klipper/README.md

 #### Write with console application

+This is no longer recommended and the program will be removed in the future.

 The `write_tags.py` program fetches Spoolman's spools, shows a simple text interface where the spool can be chosen, and when pressing return,